Bulimia nervosa in children

 Bulimia leads people to have frequent episodes of binge eating followed by “purging” or attempting to stop gaining weight.
 Children often “purge” by making themselves vomit.
 They may also take laxatives to promote a bowel movement or do excessive amounts of exercise.

-People of all different backgrounds, ethnicities, religions and cultures can experience bulimia.
 Bulimia is most common among teen girls and young women, but it affects boys and men too.

 Bulimia can be hard to recognize, because children with bulimia are usually average weight for their age.
 But they often have particular habits and behaviors.
 They may also have health problems as a result of frequently binging on food and vomiting or using laxatives to empty their stomach.

-Behavioral signs of bulimia
+Behavioral signs of bulimia:

 • Spending long amounts of time in the restroom with the water running (to cover the sound of vomiting), especially right after meals